THE NEED FOR MORE FOSTER HOMES IS GREATER THAN EVER. OUR OFFICE IS OPEN.

 Life is expensive.
-I wish I could stay home but we just can't afford that.
+I wish I could stay home and be a foster parent but we just can't afford that.

 A recent phone call with MaryBeth highlighted many reasons why Wisconsin foster care might see an increase in qualified foster homes if foster parent payments were restructured.

 MaryBeth shared that she is a CNA working a 7:30-4 shift at a local assisted living center.
 Her husband is a technician at a local plant working 7-5 with occasional overtime.
 They were interested in fostering kids under the age of 10, have a 14-year-old son of their own, and a spare bedroom for up to two foster kids.
 Sounds great!!
 But wait a minute...